Joseph-Cayemitte/Sample-Project-For-Lightspeed-Voice/README.md

 Instrucation on how to run:

+1. Create a .env file in the sample-project-api folder
+2. Inside put and define the following
+      DB_CONNECTION=
+      DB_HOST=
+      DB_PORT=
+      DB_DATABASE=
+      DB_USERNAME=
+      DB_PASSWORD=
-1. Open XAMPP
+3. Open XAMPP
-2. Start Apache and MySQL
+4. Start Apache and MySQL
-3. Open command line and cd into the sample-project-api folder
+5. Open command line and cd into the sample-project-api folder
-4. Run the following commands:
+6. Run the following commands:

       --php artisan migrate:fresh